DTUSDC/ros/navigation/readme.md

 This document will give you a brief description about the navigation capabilities of our Bot

+The main algorithm we are using in SLAM-GMAPPING for simultaneous localisation and mapping Move-Base node is the main compoment of ROSNavigation stack Local,Global Costmap and Move Base are configured with the parameters

 ## Navigation is done with help of ROS Navigation Stack